NicolasDumas/synchro_temp_start_detection/README.md

-# Tools for video swimming video analysis
+# Tools for swimming video analysis

 This repository contains different scripts to help handle and analyse videos from swimming races.
 Those scripts are used to do jobs on a server.